tech-doctor/Geosearch/README.md

 # Geosearch

 ### Description:
-Geosearch is a web app that  allows users to get information such as local weather condition and temperature of places searched by the user.
+Geosearch is a web app that  allow users to get information such as local weather condition and temperature of places searched.
 Users also have the option to make  interconversion of temperature between Celsius and Fahrenheit.

 ### Technology stack:
 * HTML5